snap-diff/snap_diff-capybara/README.md

 ### Screenshot groups

-Commonly it is useful to group screenshots around a feature, and records them as a sequence.
+Commonly it is useful to group screenshots around a feature, and record them as a sequence.
 To do this, add a `screenshot_group` call to the start of your test.